 Strawberries: there’s nothing like them!
 And now, it’s time for local strawberries.
 These little local red beauties come from Sauvie Island at Columbia Farms and they’re sweet, delicious, and scream that it’s almost summer time!
 Owners Dave & Diane Kunkel have been harvesting local produce at this family-run farm since the mid 1970’s.
-This year due to the stretches of sunny spring weather, local strawberries have come extra early.
-Because Oregon strawberries need warm sunshine and aren’t picked when its wet outside, you will see our local strawberry inventory fluctuate throughout the season.
+Because Oregon strawberries need warm sunshine and aren’t picked when it’s wet outside, you will see our local strawberry inventory fluctuate throughout the season.

 - Usually medium or small berries have better eating quality than large ones.